 The other example is Fyiona Yong, a “millennial leadership coach” who communicates with much empathy and authenticity on her LinkedIn videos.

-Here’s an example of her video post, where she shared a heartfelt story that connects instantly with her audience.
+Here’s an example of her video post, where she shared a useful tip on leadership that instantly connects with her audience.

 #2 Experiment with Augmented Reality (AR) Features

 Augmented reality (AR) isn’t new on social media.
 Snapchat was one of the first to pioneer it, using filters like doggie ears, deer antlers and funny hats to amuse users.
 Instagram and Facebook followed suit, and the rest – as they say – is history.

 What’s exciting about AR though is that Facebook is making it easier for developers to develop their own AR overlays using their own Facebook AR Studio function.